burger

 4. On the Contacts tab, check that the email address mentioned is the same as the one configured previously.

-5. Edit email addresses if necessary:
+5. Edit the email addresses if necessary:

 6. Click on the Stores tab.